SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SecurityGroupIngress.md

 ### -SourceSecurityGroupName
 EC2-Classic, default VPC\] The name of the source security group.
-You can't specify this parameter in combination with the following parameters: the CIDR IP address range, the start of the port range, the IP protocol, and the end of the port range.
-Creates rules that grant full ICMP, UDP, and TCP access.
-To create a rule with a specific IP protocol and port range, use a set of IP permissions instead.
-For EC2-VPC, the source security group must be in the same VPC.
 You must specify the GroupName property or the GroupId property.
 For security groups that are in a VPC, you must use the GroupId property.
-For example, EC2-VPC: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html accounts must use the GroupId property.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group-ingress.html#cfn-ec2-security-group-ingress-sourcesecuritygroupname
 PrimitiveType: String